 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.

 Do not keep outdated medicine or medicine no longer needed.

-Pentosan can temporarily lower the number of platelets in your blood, which are necessary for proper blood clotting.
+Pentosan polysulfate sodium can temporarily lower the number of platelets in your blood, which are necessary for proper blood clotting.
+Because of this, you may bleed longer than usual or get bruised more easily.
 If this occurs, there are certain precautions you can take to reduce the risk of bleeding: